luis-cj/data-science-british-airways/README.md

 ## Task 2: Predicting customer buying behaviour (binary classification machine learning project)

 ### 1. Objective
 Build a predictive model to understand the factors that influence buying behaviour of customers.
+This is answering to the question, what are the most relevant features that influence a customer booking a flight with British Airways?

 ### 2. Data collection
 Data is provided by British Airways and it contains information about every transaction taking place at their website, where the target variable is the customer booking a flight or not (0 or 1).